Dark-Hobbit/khl/README.md

 In case the data becomes too heavy to be hosted on GitHub anymore (which the match performance dataset is getting close to), I have uploaded it to Kaggle with the following link: https://www.kaggle.com/darkhobbit/kontinental-hockey-league-khl-player-performance.

+The data have also been uploaded to an AWS-hosted PostgreSQL database.
+However, most of the data is currently not in very suitable format so analysis cannot be started yet.

 ### In work
-Uploading the data to an AWS-hosted PostgreSQL database.
-SQL joins would allow us to easily work with data from multiple levels at once.
+Creating a guest account to allow public access to the AWS-hosted PostgreSQL database containing all the data without compromising its integrity.

 ### Further plans
 We need to process the gathered data and prepare it for further analysis.
 This is particularly important for any Machine Learning models I might attempt to train on this dataset.